xboxhacker/Tilted-Bed-Conveyor/README.md

  Add your object to the build plate.
 Rotate the object 45 degrees on the X axis (RED).
 Make sure your `First Layer Height` and `Layer Height` are the same (or very close), or Orca will throw an error.

+ *If you have dialed in your orinter and know the exact printing angle, let's say 45.28, then you need to rotate the STL to this same angle.
+Then use this same angle in the post-processor*

 ### NOTE: The face noted in the image will be printed flat on the belt.

  ![alt text](https://github.com/xboxhacker/Tilted-Bed-Conveyor/blob/master/images/face.png)